 Islam, unlike other religions, attaches great importance to the topic of marriage.
-In the Holy Qur’an and the Hadith of Rasulullah (SAW), we find that marriage has been greatly encouraged.Prophet (SAW) said,
+In the Holy Qur’an and the Hadith of Rasulullah (SAW), we find that marriage is important and greatly encouraged.Prophet (SAW) said,

 “ No Institution of Islam is liked by Allah more than that of marriage”.